qig123/pdf_trans/mybook/Part I_ Foundations/Part I_ Foundations.md

 ![Figure 2.17 (continued)...](images/page_110_vector_349.png)
 *Figure 2.17 (continued)*

-### save the parse tree or some other representation of program fragments as an ex-

-### plicit data structure.
-To save the parse tree itself, we can allocate and link together

-### records to represent the children of a node immediately before executing the re-

-### cursive subroutines and match invocations that represent those children.
-We shall

-### need to pass each recursive routine an argument that points to the record that is

-### to be expanded (i.e., whose children are to be discovered).
-Procedure match will

-### also need to save information about certain tokens (e.g., character-string repre-

-sentations of identiﬁers and literals) in the leaves of the tree.
+save the parse tree or some other representation of program fragments as an ex- plicit data structure.
+To save the parse tree itself, we can allocate and link together records to represent the children of a node immediately before executing the re- cursive subroutines and match invocations that represent those children.
+We shall need to pass each recursive routine an argument that points to the record that is to be expanded (i.e., whose children are to be discovered).
+Procedure match will also need to save information about certain tokens (e.g., character-string repre- sentations of identiﬁers and literals) in the leaves of the tree.
 As we saw in Chapter 1, the parse tree contains a great deal of irrelevant detail that need not be saved for the rest of the compiler.
 It is therefore rare for a parser to construct a full parse tree explicitly.
 More often it produces an abstract syntax tree or some other more terse representation.
 In a recursive descent compiler, a syntax tree can be created by allocating and linking together records in only a subset of the recursive calls.
 The trickiest part of writing a recursive descent parser is ﬁguring out which tokens should label the arms of the case statements.
 Each arm represents one production: one possible expansion of the symbol for which the subroutine was named.
 The tokens that label a given arm are those that* predict* the production.
 A token X may predict a production for either of two reasons: (1) the right-hand

 ![Figure 2.18 Parse tree...](images/page_111_vector_388.png)
 *Figure 2.18 Parse tree for the sum-and-average program of Example 2.24, using the grammar of Figure 2.16.*

 side of the production, when recursively expanded, may yield a string beginning with X, or (2) the right-hand side may yield nothing (i.e., it is* ϵ*, or a string of nonterminals that may recursively yield* ϵ*), and X may begin the yield of what comes* next*.
 We will formalize this notion of prediction in Section 2.3.3, using sets called FIRST and FOLLOW, and show how to derive them automatically from an LL(1) CFG.

-## 3CHECK YOUR UNDERSTANDING

-### 20. What is the inherent “big-O” complexity of parsing?
-What is the complexity

-of parsers used in real compilers?
+3**CHECK YOUR UNDERSTANDING** 20.
+What is the inherent “big-O” complexity of parsing?
+What is the complexity of parsers used in real compilers?

-### 21. Summarize the difference between LL and LR parsing.
-Which one of them is

-also called “bottom-up”?
+* Summarize the difference between LL and LR parsing.
+Which one of them is also called “bottom-up”?
 “Top-down”?
 Which one is also called “predictive”?
   “Shift-reduce”?
 What do “LL” and “LR” stand for?

-### 22. What kind of parser (top-down or bottom-up) is most common in produc-
+## 22. What kind of parser (top-down or bottom-up) is most common in produc- tion compilers?

-tion compilers?
 23. Why are right-most derivations sometimes called* canonical*?

-### 24. What is the signiﬁcance of the “1” in LR(1)?

-### 25. Why might we want (or need) different grammars for different parsing algo-
+## 24. What is the signiﬁcance of the “1” in LR(1)?
+25. Why might we want (or need) different grammars for different parsing algo- rithms?

-rithms?
 26. What is an* epsilon production*?

-### 27. What are recursive descent parsers?
-Why are they used mostly for small lan-
+## 27. What are* recursive descent* parsers?
+Why are they used mostly for small lan- guages?

-guages?

-### 28. How might a parser construct an explicit parse tree or syntax tree?
+## 28. How might a parser construct an explicit parse tree or syntax tree?

-## 2.3.2** Writing an LL(1) Grammar**
+2.3.2** Writing an LL(1) Grammar**

 When designing a recursive-descent parser, one has to acquire a certain facility in writing and modifying LL(1) grammars.
 The two most common obstacles to “LL(1)-ness” are* left recursion* and* common preﬁxes*.
 A grammar is said to be left recursive if there is a nonterminal* A* such that* A* **EXAMPLE** 2.25